adamay909/logicTools/proofChecker/assets/markdown/README.md

 8. Γ ⊢ ¬P∨Q...2,5,7,∨E

+### Derived Rules

+If derived rules are enabled (default), you may given a theorem listed above of the form s1⊃s2 use the derived rule of inference: From Γ ⊢ s1 , infer Γ ⊢ s2.

+This will save you having to go through Conditional Elimination.
+If you use a derived rule, append R to the end of the name of the corresponding theorem.
+E.g.:

+1. Γ⊢p⊃q...premise
+2. Γ⊢¬q⊃¬p...1,CPR

+The R in CPR indicates that we are taking Contraposition and turning it into a derived rule.

 ### The Proof Checker

-The proof checker checks you whether each line is in accordance with the proof system.
+The proof checker checks whether  each line is in accordance with the proof system.
 But it does not check whether you have managed to show what you set out to show.
 You'll have to check that yourself---usually a matter of inspecting the last line of your derivation, possibly in combination with the premises.

 You may have to go through several rounds of checking and fixing a derivation because the proof checker does not always list all the problems at once.